 Project emissions in the form of methane can also result from the construction and operation of a water reservoir if biomass is permanently submerged in the process.
-The projects under the project activity are run-of-river hydropower plants, therefore only have minor reservoirs and no significant methane emissions from biomass decay.
+The project under the project activity is a small hydropower plant with reservoir, therefore only have minor reservoirs and no significant methane emissions from biomass decay.